Tigers vs. Cubs Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nico Hoerner, Spencer Torkelson and others in the Chicago Cubs-Detroit Tigers matchup at Comerica Park on Tuesday at 6:40 PM ET.
+Player prop betting options for Spencer Torkelson, Nico Hoerner and others are available in the Detroit Tigers-Chicago Cubs matchup at Comerica Park on Wednesday, starting at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!